 - 1. The test data reported are the worst-case SAR value with the antenna-head position set in a typical configuration.
 Test procedures used are according to FCC/OET Bulletin 65, Supp.C [July 2001]. - 2.
 All modes of operation were investigated, and worst-case results are reported. - 3.
 Prior to testing the conducted output power was measured. - 4.
-The EUT is tested 2nd hot-spot peak, if it is less than 2dB below the highest peak and with a peak SAR value greater than 0.5W/kg. - 5.Test Signal Call Mode
+The EUT is tested 2nd hot-spot peak, if it is less than 2dB below the highest peak. - 5.Test Signal Call Mode